ofiwg/ofi-guide/OFIGuide.md

 The socket API implementation usually results in data copies occurring at both the sender and the receiver.
 This is a trade-off between keeping the interface easy to use, versus providing reliability.
 Ideally, all memory copies would be avoided when transferring data over the network.
 There are techniques and APIs that can be used to avoid memory copies, but in practice, the cost of avoiding a copy can often be more than the copy itself, in particular for small transfers (measured in bytes, versus kilobytes or more).

 To avoid a memory copy at the sender, we need to place the application data directly onto the network.
 If we also want to avoid blocking the sending application, we need some way for the network layer to communicate with the application when the buffer is safe to re-use.
-This would allow the buffer to be re-used in case it the data needs to be re-transmitted.
+This would allow the buffer to be re-used in case the data needs to be re-transmitted.
 This leads us to crafting a network interface that behaves asynchronously.
 The application will need to issue a request, then receive some sort of notification when the request has completed.

 Avoiding a memory copy at the receiver is more challenging.
 When data arrives from the network, it needs to land into an available memory buffer, or it will be dropped, resulting in the sender re-transmitting the data.
 If we use socket recv() semantics, the only way to avoid a copy at the receiver is for the recv() to be called before the send().
 Recv() would then need to block until the data has arrived.
 Not only does this block the receiver, it is impractical to use outside of an application with a simple request-reply protocol.